df59/seam_carving/README.md

-Image Seam Carver,
+Image Seam Carver

-Dustin Franklin,
+Dustin Franklin

 df59@uakron.edu

 This program takes in a black and white .pgm image and removes a user specified number